-Marcia is currently the Purchasing Coordinator at American Rock Salt Company, LLC at their Hamptons Corner Mine location, after recently transferring from their Accounting Office in Retsof, NY.
+Marcia is the Purchasing Coordinator at American Rock Salt Company, LLC at their Hamptons Corner Mine location, after transferring from their Accounting Office in Retsof, NY.

 Prior to joining the American Rock Salt team in 2012, she was the Vice-President of Operations at Perfect Form Manufacturing in Henrietta, an assembly facility for world-class brands of archery equipment.
 She has also worked for The ARC of Livingston-Wyoming, Campus Auxiliary Services (CAS) at SUNY Geneseo, and was the Accounting and IT Manager at Four Corners Abstract Corp in Rochester.